Asashou/notes/03_collections/03_collections.md

     - common functions: `min(), max(), mean(), sorted(), tuple(), list()`

 - mappings:
+    - what if you want to store your values by name, instead of by index?
+    - a "mapping" maps keys (names) to values
     - dictionaries
         - init with `{}` or `dict()`
         - add new key:value pairs with `d[key] = value`